-1. demonstrate knowledge and understanding in the research domain including current specialist knowledge in a limited area of this field as well as specialised knowledge of research methodology in general and the methods of the specific field of research in particular.

-Competence and skills

-- 2. demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake a limited piece of research and other qualified tasks within predetermined time frames in order to contribute to the formation of knowledge as well as to evaluate this work, - 3. demonstrate the ability in both national and international contexts to present and discuss research and research findings in speech and writing and in dialogue with the academic community and society in general, and - 4. demonstrate the skills required to participate autonomously in research and development work and to work autonomously in another qualified capacity.
+For the Degree of Doctor, the doctoral student shall - demonstrate intellectual autonomy and disciplinary rectitude as well as the ability to make assessments of research ethics, and - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used.
+Research thesis (doctoral thesis) For the Degree of Doctor, the doctoral student shall have been awarded a pass grade for a research thesis (doctoral thesis) of at least 120 credits.
+Degree of Licentiate Knowledge and understanding For a Degree of Licentiate, the doctoral student shall - demonstrate knowledge and understanding in the research domain including current specialist knowledge in a limited area of this field as well as specialised knowledge of research methodology in general and the methods of the specific field of research in particular.
+Competence and skills For a Degree of Licentiate, the doctoral student shall - demonstrate the ability to identify and formulate issues with scholarly precision critically, autonomously and creatively, and to plan and use appropriate methods to undertake a limited piece of research and other qualified tasks within predetermined time frames in order to contribute to the formation of knowledge as well as to evaluate this work, - demonstrate the ability in both national and international contexts to present and discuss research and research findings in speech and writing and in dialogue with the academic community and society in general, and - demonstrate the skills required to participate autonomously in research and development work and to work autonomously in another qualified capacity.
+Judgement and approach